I Made a Career Switch to Digital Project Management. Here's My Story.

 - In February 2017, I completed Girl Develop It project management and content strategy classes

-- At the same time I began building this Squarespace website, bridging tech know-how with an eye for UX and branding to showcase a new digital experience
+- At the same time I began building this Squarespace website, bridging tech know-how with an eye for UX and branding to showcase a new digital portfolio

 - In April 2017, I taught a digital project management workshop at the Millennial Leadership Summit

-- In May 2017, I received on-site training at local e-commerce shop WebLinc on Agile / Scrum styles
+- In May 2017, I received two weeks of on-site Scrum and Agile training at local e-commerce shop WebLinc

 - In June 2017, I finished studying master guides from TeamGantt, GatherContent, The Digital Project Manager among many others

-- Process & Documentation: Nothing makes me happier than creating color-coded onboarding and workflow documents – especially with the right pen and paper (ask former colleagues).
+- Process & Documentation: Nothing makes me happier than creating color-coded on-boarding and workflow documents – especially with the right pen and paper (ask former colleagues).
 I never start a project without a thorough kickoff agenda and always insist on a retrospective (what I also call 'Pros and Grows').
-I create wiki-like documents and templates that improve productivity and transparency, and have been adopted department-wide (here are some examples).
-They become operations manuals capturing incremental change and continuous improvement, and usually the first thing I implement in a new role.
+I create wiki-like documents and templates that improve productivity and visibility, and have been adopted department-wide (here are some examples).
+They become manuals for scaling operations.
 I can't live without Evernote for extensive note-taking and bookmarking or GoogleDrive for documentation and templates.
-I have grown to love Slack for team communication and file sharing and Asana to track checklists during sprints.
+I have grown to love Slack for team collaboration and file sharing, and Asana and Basecamp for sprint planning.

 - Resource Planning: No matter the role, I step up to be team lead.
-I have a knack for seeing how the pieces of a project should come together and can forecast possible blockers.
-I find assembling and growing teams is the most fun part of being shared services.
+I have a knack for seeing how the pieces of a project should come together and can forecast possible blockers or capacity issues from the start.
+I find assembling and growing teams can be really rewarding.

 - Technical Knowledge: I can also speak tech.
-I know my way around CMS platforms like WordPress, Tumblr and now Squarespace because I taught myself how to read and edit HTML code, allowing me to build websites (like this one!) alongside UX designers and front-end developers.
+I know my way around CMS platforms like WordPress, Tumblr and now Squarespace because I taught myself how to read and edit HTML code.
+I put that to practice when I build websites (like this one!), design landing page wireframes or ebooks alongside UX designers and front-end developers.
 I’m also a big fan of data analytics platforms like Google Analytics and comScore for web performance.
 Most recently, Salesforce and HubSpot have become my favorite customer success tools.

-I'm best suited to work at a mid-size company within the city of Philadelphia (commuting outside the city is not an option for me) that has a well-defined and supported Project Management operation or growth structure that I can improve upon (see: PMO maturity levels with more than one PM on staff . . . aka not startups).
-I specialize in large-scale media campaigns though I am eager to bring that speciality to a tech/dev shop.
-In my last three sales support roles, I managed over $1M in business revenue, with the average campaign lasting three to six months.
-I practice using a mix of waterfall and agile to steer projects dependent on client preferences and project needs.
-After playing the role of a one-woman department for several years, I am most interested in adapting my background in digital content strategy, integrated marketing and product development to a digital/web project (websites, apps and TV) with an on-site team that can teach me new skills.
+I'm best suited to work at a mid-size company within the city of Philadelphia (commuting outside the city is not an option for me) that has a well-defined and supported Project Management operation or growth structure that I can improve upon (see: PMO maturity level with more than one PM on staff . . . aka not startups).

 Working at an inclusive and diverse company that contributes to positive culture and growth is a must.
 I’m a strong believer in thorough on-boarding, training or mentorship and value companies that equally invest in these professional development activities.
 Most importantly, I'm someone that looks forward to staying put long-term here in Philly and gaining institutional knowledge from smart people.